It’s December 12, 2018. We’re almost ready to welcome 2019.

 7. National Pension Scheme (NPS)

-National Pension Scheme previously known as New Pension Scheme is a tax-saving investment option open to every Indian citizen.
+National Pension Scheme previously known as the New Pension Scheme is a tax-saving investment option under section 80C, which is open to every Indian citizen.

 As the amount you contribute to an NPS account is invested in equities and debts, the pension amount depends upon how these instruments perform.